Honda Civic Clearing Costs at Tema Port Across Models in Ghana

 Honda Civic vehicles manufactured around 2014 to 2016 could attract figures around GH₵45,000 to GH₵65,000.

-Vehicle age also played a role in some situations.
-Newer cars often attract stronger valuations because of their market value.
+Vehicle age also plays a role in some situations, with newer cars often attracting stronger valuations because of their market value.

 Exchange rate movements could equally affect the final amount importers pay.